jvmdeveloperid/PythonID-bot/README.md

 - Sends warnings to a dedicated topic (thread) for non-compliant users
 - **Warning topic protection**: Only admins and the bot can post in the warning topic
 - **DM unrestriction flow**: Restricted users can DM the bot to get unrestricted after completing their profile
-- **Progressive restriction**: Optional mode to restrict users after multiple warnings
+- **Progressive restriction**: Optional mode to restrict users after multiple warnings (message-based)
+- **Time-based auto-restriction**: Automatically restricts users after X hours from first warning
+- **Scheduled job**: Background scheduler checks and enforces time-based restrictions every 5 minutes

 ## Requirements